Tony Fadell: Nest Labs, Inc.

-Fadell is Principal at Future Shape, a global advisory and investment firm coaching engineers and scientists working on foundational deep technology.
-He has been coaching founders and investing in their startups for the better part of the past decade.
-With 200+ startups in its portfolio, Future Shape seeks to bring technology out of the lab and into our lives.
-Fadell and his team at Future Shape coach startups to get the fundamentals right for lasting innovation.
-Tony believes that the first trillionaire in the world is someone who’s going to fix climate change.
+Build Collective

+As of 2017, Fadell has been running a venture fund originally called Future Shape, now called Build Collective.

 Author

 His book Build: An Unorthodox Guide to Making Things Worth Making was released May 3, 2022.
 Build has been named a New York Times, Wall Street Journal, and USA Today best seller.

-Awards and recognition
+Awards and honors

 In 2012, he was the recipient of the Alva Award, honoring him as "the next great serial inventor".
 Vanity Fair also recognized him as a trailblazer on their 2012 Next Establishment list.
 In 2013, Fadell was acknowledged as one of Business Insider's Top 75 Designers in Technology, Fast Company's 100 Most Creative People, and CNBC's Top 50 Disruptors.